 - planning to increase the importance of the community involvement

-3. Describe how your festival engages on the European and International stages.
+3. How the festival engages on the European and International stages.
 The category of European and International Engagement is meant to determine the festival’s engagement to developing and promoting positive values at the European and international level.
 Elements that will be considered as highly important in this area include:

 - engaging in the European and international communities through the artistic programme by stimulating the transnational mobility of artists through an international programming

 - raising awareness of European values towards a broad public in collaboration with its artists and audience

 - focusing on a topic high on the agenda of Europe, e.g. the European Year of Cultural heritage 2018